Elkhorn Slough Reserve

-Home to hundreds of species of birds and marine life, the Elkhorn Slough National Estuarine Reserve is the remainder of an ancient river valley.
+Home to hundreds of species of birds and marine life, the Elkhorn Slough is the remainder of an ancient river valley.
 The main channel winds seven miles inland, feeding 2,500 acres of rich marsh and tidal flats.
 Pelicans, herons and egrets, as well as countless fish, sharks, crabs, sea lions and otters call the slough home.
-A visitors center offers interpretive displays.
-Miles of well-maintained trails make this a favorite for hikers.
+There are several ways for visitors to access and explore the Elkhorn Slough, from kayaking to walking trails.

 Birding

-Elkhorn Slough Natural Estuarine Research Reserve is a clear favorite with birders.
+Elkhorn Slough is a clear favorite with birders.
 With over 346 species of resident and migratory birds at Elkhorn Slough, it's no surprise why.
-Elkhorn Slough Reserve has rookeries for heron and egrets that become especially active in May.
+Elkhorn Slough has rookeries for heron and egrets that become especially active in May.
 Other species often spotted in Elkhorn Slough are brown pelicans and least terns.
-The Elkhorn Slough Foundation has a thorough list of birds found at Elkhorn Slough.

-Elkhorn Slough Reserve offers an early birding walk at 8:30am on the first Saturday of every month.
+Visitors to the Elkhorn Slough area can bird from the platforms at the Moss Landing Wildlife Area, Kirby Park, along Elkhorn Road, or at the Elkhorn Slough Reserve.
+Elkhorn Slough Reserve offers an early birding walk at 8:30 a.m. on the first Saturday of every month.

 Kayaking